-IP TAKE: Your best bet to get involved with the Deutsch Foundation is to inquire about the annual Halo Awards.
-Pretty much any issue area that you can think of would be considered for these awards as long as the program benefits Los Angeles area residents and utilizes volunteer efforts.
-The deadline for this award typically falls in July each year.
+IP TAKE: Grant seekers’ best bet to get involved with the Deutsch Foundation is to inquire about the annual Halo Awards.
+Most issue areas would be considered for these awards as long as the program benefits Los Angeles area residents and utilizes volunteer efforts.

 Now the Deutsch Foundation’s signature grant program, the Halo Award, is a $25,000 grant that includes $20,000 for a nonprofit to strengthen and sustain its volunteer efforts, and a $5,000 award to a nominated volunteer who has gone "above and beyond" in volunteerism.
 The foundation sees the value in boosting volunteerism to make that $25,000 go much further than those dollars ever could.
-Local nonprofits working in the following fields are encouraged to apply: arts education, homelessness prevention, mental health, career and college access & retention, early childhood education, veterans, foster youth and workforce development.
-The counties in focus are Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
+It encourages local nonprofits working in the following fields to apply: arts education, homelessness prevention, mental health, career and college access & retention, early childhood education, veterans, foster youth and workforce development.
+It makes grants in Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties.

 In the past, the foundation has stayed involved with grantees even after the check was cashed, providing technical assistance to develop volunteer management plans for the future.
 At the end of a recent year, the Deutsch Foundation reported over $126 million in assets and over $5 million in total giving.

 Although there is a website for the Halo Award program, the Deutsch Foundation does not have a general website to serve as a guide for grant seekers.
 To get in touch with the foundation, call 310-453-0055 or send an email to email@example.com.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).